peterhinch/micropython-micropower/README.md

  6. ``usb_connected`` A boolean, True if REPL via USB is enabled and a physical USB connection is in place.

+The module provides the ``alarm`` class providing access to the two RTC alarms

 ### Function ``lpdelay()``

 This function accepts two arguments, a delay in mS and a flag which forces use of ``pyb.delay()``.